Green-Software-Foundation/charter/charter.md

 **2. Working Group Deliverables.** This Working Group will create:  [Check Specification, Source Code, and/or Dataset]

-**- [x] Specifications.** There are two options for specification development.
+- [x] Specifications.
+There are two options for specification development.
 The “Community Specification” mode is designed specifically for a repository-based workflow that is familiar to developers while incorporating specification development due process and best practices.
 The “Traditional mode uses a governance model that is based on traditional approaches to standards and specification development.
 The Traditional mode includes a choice of copyright and patent licensing options so you may select the options best suited to your goals.

 [Check Community Specification Mode or Traditional Mode]

-- [ ] Community Specification Mode.
+- [ ] **Community Specification Mode**.

   1. Governance.
 The Working Group will operate in accordance with terms and policies of the Community Specification materials set forth at https://github.com/CommunitySpecification/1.0.
   2. Working Group Scope.
 As set forth in the Working Group repository’s Scope.md file.

-- [x] Traditional Mode.
+- [x] **Traditional Mode.**

-**1. Governance.**  Traditional Mode uses the governance rules as set forth in Appendix A.
+  1. Governance.
+Traditional Mode uses the governance rules as set forth in Appendix A.

-**2. Working Group Scope. **
+  2. Working Group Scope.

 This working group will have a budget to build awareness and grow the audience for the output of the other working groups.

 This working group is responsible for: